Current Personnel

 Lucas Ward

-Lucas is a senior in high school.
+Lucas is an undergrad at UNM.
 He loves animals and spending time outdoors.
 He is interested in the MSB as a way to learn the skills necessary to study and eventually work in the conservation and wildlife field.

 2024-headshot-olivia-cole.jpg